bitbd83/bitcoind/README.md

 ## Quick start

-Requires that [Docker be installed](https://docs.docker.com/install/) on the host machine.
+Requires that [Docker should be installed](https://docs.docker.com/install/) on the host machine.

 ```bash
 # Create some directory where your bitcoin data will be stored.